Russell's paradox: History

-Russell discovered the paradox in May or June 1901.
+Russell discovered the paradox in May 1901 and the paradox was contained in the May 1901 draft of Part I of Principles of Mathematics.
 By his own account in his 1919 Introduction to Mathematical Philosophy, he "attempted to discover some flaw in Cantor's proof that there is no greatest cardinal".
 In a 1902 letter, he announced the discovery to Gottlob Frege of the paradox in Frege's 1879 Begriffsschrift and framed the problem in terms of both logic and set theory, and in particular in terms of Frege's definition of function: (Note: In the following, p.
 17 refers to a page in the original Begriffsschrift, and page 23 refers to the same page in van Heijenoort 1967) (Note: Remarkably, this letter was unpublished until van Heijenoort 1967—it appears with van Heijenoort's commentary at van Heijenoort 1967:124–125.)

 There is just one point where I have encountered a difficulty.
 You state (p.
 17 [p.
 23 above]) that a function too, can act as the indeterminate element.
 This I formerly believed, but now this view seems doubtful to me because of the following contradiction.
-Let w be the predicate: to be a predicate that cannot be predicated of itself.
-Can w be predicated of itself?
+Let 'w' be the predicate: to be a predicate that cannot be predicated of itself.
+Can 'w' be predicated of itself?
 From each answer its opposite follows.
-Therefore we must conclude that w is not a predicate.
+Therefore we must conclude that 'w' is not a predicate.
 Likewise there is no class (as a totality) of those classes which, each taken as a totality, do not belong to themselves.
 From this I conclude that under certain circumstances a definable collection [Menge] does not form a totality.

 Russell would go on to cover it at length in his 1903 The Principles of Mathematics, where he repeated his first encounter with the paradox:

 Before taking leave of fundamental questions, it is necessary to examine more in detail the singular contradiction, already mentioned, with regard to predicates not predicable of themselves. ...
 I may mention that I was led to it in the endeavour to reconcile Cantor's proof....